Kimberly A. SzucsAssistant Professor

 Education: I earned my PhD in Health and Rehabilitation Sciences from The Ohio State University in 2010.
 My dissertation focused on describing the three-dimensional rotations of the clavicle in relation to total shoulder motion and scapular muscle activation.
 I also graduated from Ohio State with a Master's degree in Anatomy and a Bachelor's of Science in Occupational Therapy.

 Clinical Background: I practiced for several years in the acute care setting at the Ohio State University Medical Center, working with patients with a variety of physical and neurological impairments.
 I also have experience working in skilled nursing facilities.

-Honors/Awards: RSHS Deans Award for Excellence in Teaching, Apple Polishing Award for Excellence in Faculty Performance - Presented by the Order of Omega and Delta Zeta
+Honors/Awards: RSHS Deans Award for Excellence in Service to the Mission, RSHS Deans Award for Excellence in Teaching, Apple Polishing Award for Excellence in Faculty Performance - Presented by the Order of Omega and Delta Zeta

 Teaching Philosophy: My overall goal in teaching is to develop life-long, independent learners with strong critical thinking skills.
 The primary principle of my philosophy is that learning is an active process and requires equal participation by the students; therefore I aim to create a learning environment that encourages students to participate maximally in their learning process.
 Classroom activities, assignments and examinations are designed to increase comprehension and retention and improve critical thinking and problem solving skills, not rote memorization.

 OCCT 537: Human Motion and Movement/Lab

 OCCT 574: Fieldwork Proposal